 The amount of interest you’ll pay is based on the annual percentage rate (APR) your credit issuer assigns to your account.
 The bank establishes the APR for your credit card account by reviewing your income, credit history and other factors.

 Credit cards and debit cards look nearly identical, but in practice, they are not.
-The major differences between them include how purchases are processed, the impact (or not) on your credit score and your liability when it comes to fraud.
+The major differences between them include how purchases are processed, the impact (or not) on your credit score, your liability when it comes to fraud and the potential to earn rewards on your everyday purchases.

 When you make a purchase with your credit card, you are borrowing money from your card issuer.
 You don’t have to use your own money until you pay your credit card bill.
 By contrast, debit cards are linked to your checking account.
 When you purchase goods or services with your debit card, money is automatically transferred from your bank account the moment you complete the transaction.
 You don’t have a bill to pay later because your account already paid for the transaction.